liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/08-adapting-to-staged-site-management.markdown

     <p>Enabling Staging and Export/Import<br>Step 8 of 8</p>
 </div>

-The current Guestbook app is designed to create a *Main* guestbook on startup to avoid having an empty display when adding it to a page.
+The current Guestbook app creates a *Main* guestbook on startup to avoid having an empty display when adding it to a page.
 Although this is a convenient perk, it does not translate well to the staged vs. live Site paradigm.
-To follow best practice for production apps leveraging staging, all content should only be added manually through the staged site.
+To follow best practice for production apps leveraging staging, all content should only be added manually through the staged Site.
 This forces content to be reviewed without any system-generated surprises.

-To ensure the auto-generated guestbook functionality is removed, and the Guestbook app is ready for staging, complete the following steps:
+To ensure the auto-generated guestbook functionality is removed and the Guestbook app is ready for staging, complete the following steps:

 1. Add a new language key that can display when no guestbooks are available to